-There is a new(ish) podcast called Unspooled, hosted by Paul Scheer and Amy Nicholson, that has caught my attention.
-The concept of the podcast is that Scheer and Nicholson are watching the AFI’s top 100 movies of all time (specifically the 2007 update), a list of the 100 best American movies, as determined by the American Film Institute from a poll of more than 1,500 artists and leaders in the film industry who chose from a list of 400 nominated movies.
-It’s as good a list as any of classic movies, which Scheer and Nicholson randomly select from.
+I've been listening to a podcast called Unspooled, hosted by Paul Scheer and Amy Nicholson.
+The concept of the podcast is that Scheer and Nicholson watch the AFI’s top 100 movies of all time in a random order.
 They take one movie per episode and dissect iconic scenes, talk to artists and industry experts, and discover just how these films got made.

-I became aware of Unspooled thanks to another podcast featuring Amy Nicholson, The Canon, and I really enjoy her approach to movie criticism.
-I have been looking forward to catching an episode of Unspooled, but I have been waiting to jump in and listen until they took on one of the sci-fi movies from the list.
+I got into Unspooled thanks to another podcast featuring Amy Nicholson, The Canon, and I really enjoy her approach to movie criticism.
+I started with Unspooled when they took on one of the sci-fi movies from the list.

 The sci-fi options on the AFI top 100 are Star Wars, 2001: A Space Odyssey, E.T. the Extra-Terrestrial, King Kong, A Clockwork Orange, Close Encounters of the Third Kind, and Blade Runner.
 I would listen the hell out of an episode based round any of these movies, but the one that was chosen for Paul & Amy to discuss on episode 7 is 2001: A Space Odyssey.
-This is a great place to start.
+Probably the best place to start.

 2001: A Space Odyssey is something very special and has left an indelible mark on the genre of science fiction.
 It is an epic science fiction film that was released in 1968.
 It was directed by Stanley Kubrick, who also wrote the screenplay in collaboration with Arthur C. Clarke.